Ow11/WebApiTaskList/README.md

 ## How to make migrations and apply them?

-Call `dotnet ef migrations add [name of migration]` from the project directory to create, and `dotnet ef databse update`
+Call `dotnet ef migrations add [name of migration]` from the project directory to create and `dotnet ef databse update` to update the database.

 ## How to examinate it works?